4ndrelim/4ndrelim.github.io/content/blog/norway/index.md

 <br>

 But i've also realised we are social creatures.
 The trip was fun, adventurous, and had a kind of unencumbered poetic energy.
-Perhaps it was the short daylight hours, or Norway's quiet melancholy, but by 4pm, the sky would be dark and the streets empty.
-More than once, I found myself walking alone down a street lit by a single lamp, and I couldn’t help but wonder:
+By 4pm, the sky would be dark and the streets empty.
+Perhaps it was the short daylight hours or Norway's quiet melancholy, but more than once, I found myself walking down a lonely winding street lit by a single lamp, and I couldn’t help but wonder:

 <br>